henriquebuilder/henriquebuilder/README.md

 I use AI as an accelerator — Cursor, Claude, Copilot — and take full ownership of the architecture, security decisions, and tradeoffs behind everything I ship.
 I go after the bugs, study the failure modes, and understand the system well enough to evolve it when things break in production.

----

-## Currently
+Currently

-- Implementing distributed ledger services in Java 21 + Spring Boot
-- Expanding GuardianAlert toward municipal partnerships and NGO pilots
-- Studying distributed systems: consensus, replication, partition tolerance
+Implementing distributed ledger services in Java 21 + Spring Boot Developing advanced AI-powered recruitment tools using multi-agent workflows (LangGraph) Expanding GuardianAlert toward municipal partnerships and NGO pilots Studying distributed systems: consensus, replication, partition tolerance

 ---